 You don’t very often see ‘emotional intelligence’ among the skills listed on a marketing job advertisement.
 Come to think of it, you don’t very often see it listed on any job advert.
 However, research shows that it is among the most crucial skills in life.
-As we move towards 2021, we think that emotional intelligence is likely to be one of the must-have skills for marketers in the future—even if it is not described in those terms.
+We think that emotional intelligence is likely to be one of the must-have skills for marketers in the future—even if it is not described in those terms.

 What is emotional intelligence?

 The concept of emotional intelligence was developed relatively recently, in the mid-1990s, by researchers including Daniel Goleman.
 They wanted to understand why some people succeeded despite relatively low IQs, and why others with high IQs were not successful in life.
 They defined emotional intelligence as the ability to recognise and manage your own emotions, and those of others.

 Goleman identified five key skill areas that were important in emotional intelligence.
 He divided these into personal skills and what he called social skills or interpersonal skills.
 The personal skills are self-awareness, self-regulation, and motivation.
 The social skills are empathy, and social skills.
 Each of these, in turn, is broken down into more skill areas.
 For example, self-regulation includes self-control, trustworthiness, conscientiousness, adaptability and innovation.
 Empathy contains five skills, including understanding others and political awareness.

 Fundamentally, self-awareness is about understanding yourself and your emotions.
 Self-regulation is about mastering those emotions, and motivation is your drive to succeed.
 Empathy is about understanding the needs of others, and finally, social skills are about how you use all these insights to interact successfully with others.
 When you break it down like this, it becomes much clearer why marketers need to embrace the concept of emotional intelligence.